i05nagai/memorandum/language/english_speaking.md

     * to tell people officially that something you said earlier is not true or correct
 * forbidden
     * The Employee is further forbidden from establishing, acquiring, or directly or indirectly holding shares in such a company for the term of this Employment Agreement
+    * not allowed, esp. by law
+        *  smoking is forbidden in the cinema
+    * not permitted, es;. by rule or law
+        * Automobiles are forbidden on the island
+        * he was strictly forbidden to talk with them
+    * forbidden fruit
+        * sth, esp. sth sexual, that is even more attractive because it is not allowed
+        * he was always drawn to other men's wives -- the forbidden fruit
 * insofar
     * insofar as
         * to the degree that